 As a result, larger schemes have been halted while we wait for clarity on any legislation changes.
 It is likely the government will make some planning legislation changes, in line with the budget and Brexit, wanting to reform planning.

 Brexit’s impact on investment in Development and Regeneration

 At this current time, clients are putting contingencies in place for a ‘no deal’ Brexit and there’s been a significant slow down in the number of new projects, and subsequently, new hires in this sector while we wait for the dust to settle.

-In addition, ahead of the decision on Brexit, the Royal Town Planning Institute issued two reports for the impact of Brexit on EU legislation affecting land use.
-Although the outcome of the recommendations in these reports have yet to be established, we expect to see a shake up in the industry as a system has yet to be defined post-Brexit.
+In addition, ahead of the decision on Brexit, the Royal Town Planning Institute issued two reports on the impact of Brexit on EU legislation affecting land use.
+Although the outcome of the recommendations in these reports have yet to be established, we expect to see a shake-up in the industry as a system has yet to be defined post-Brexit.

 Overall, it’s too early to see the effect that Brexit will have on this industry, though, we hope that with increased control of regulations being brought back to the UK and away from the EU, we’ll start to see an increase in investment and Development across the sector.

 Brexit’s impact on Environmental Planning